manuelkiessling/soundvenirs-web/README.md

 access the website at http://www.soundvenirs.com/.

-## Continous Deployment setup
+## Continuous Delivery setup

-The following describes the steps you must take in order to set up a Continous Deployment workflow for the website and webservice API.
+The following describes the steps you must take in order to set up a Continuous Delivery workflow for the website and webservice API.

 As a result, every commit to the *master* branch of *git@github.com:manuelkiessling/soundvenirs-backend.git* that